walkeratmind/web_scarping_for_drivenow/Readme.md

 **Steps to run this project**

 1. Install 'requirement.txt' in your python environment.

+   `For that runt this command: pip install -r 			requirement.txt`

 2. Make sure you have chrome browser installed as we used chromewebdriver for browser

    1. check your chrome browser version and make sure that your webdriver version and browser version matches

 3. Run 'extract_drivenow.py' file